Magadheera (soundtrack)

-Magadheera is the feature film soundtrack of the 2009 Telugu-language period action film of the same name directed by S. S. Rajamouli.
+Magadheera is the feature film soundtrack of the 2009 Telugu-language romantic fantasy action film of the same name directed by S. S. Rajamouli.
 M. M. Keeravani composed the soundtrack and he worked with Kalyani Malik for the film's background score.
 The soundtrack consists of six songs whose lyrics were penned by Bhuvanachandra, Chandrabose and Keeravani himself.

 Development

 S. S. Rajamouli's regular composer M. M. Keeravani was selected to compose the film's soundtrack and background score while Kalyani Malik helped him in the latter.
 Keeravani's hit song "Bangaru Kodipetta" from the film Gharana Mogudu, starring Ram Charan's father Chiranjeevi, was remixed for this film and the lyrics by Bhuvanachandra were retained unchanged for the remix version too.
 In early April 2008, Keeravani completed composing a romantic song which was shot on Ram Charan and Kajal Aggarwal at Dholavira.
 Daler Mehndi sang for the song Jorsey in this film's soundtrack.

 Anuj Gurwara sang the song "Panchadara Bomma" in the soundtrack which marked his official debut as a singer in Telugu cinema.
 Teesha Nigam, sister of singer Sonu Nigam, sang the duet "Dheera Dheera" along with Keeravani and her name was credited then as Nikitha Nigam.
 That song gave her break in Telugu cinema as a playback singer.
 Apart from the remix of "Bangaru Kodipetta", the rest five were penned by Chandrabose and Keeravani himself.
 Rest of the singers who performed for the songs in the soundtrack were Ranjith, Deepu, Jassie Gift, Rita, Geetha Madhuri and Shivani.
 Chandrabose later revealed that the lyrics of the song "Panchadara Bomma" were tweaked as Rajamouli was unhappy with the previous version and asked him to improvise them.

 For the Tamil version "Maaveeran", three additional tracks "Vandhaney", "Veera" and "Unai Serndhidavey" were added all sung by Janaki Iyer and written by A. R. P. Jayaram.
 Apart from them, Vaali and A. R. P. Jayaram penned three songs each out of the remaining six.
 Ranjith, R. Jeyadev, Manicka Vinayagam and Janaki Iyer sung those songs.